Welcome to Compass Collars

 We want to be very clear: We do not perform euthanasia.
 If this path is being considered, it should only be carried out by a licensed veterinarian, who can help assess whether it’s the most appropriate and compassionate option or to determine any medical factors.

 There is no shame in asking these questions or needing support in this kind of situation.
-If you’re facing something this serious, you’re not alone—and we are here to help guide you through the behavioral side of things while you consult with your veterinary team about medical decisions.
+If you’re facing something this serious, you’re not alone.
+We are here to help guide you through the behavioral side of things while you consult with your veterinary team about medical decisions.

 Do you offer group classes or private sessions?